efekaptan/galatia/README.md

 # Galatia

+Update : The QPX Express API service ended on April 10, 2018.
+Sorry :(

 ![React Redux Node.js](https://image.ibb.co/d9FAZQ/Capture.png)

 This project is a real-world demonstration of web tools such as React, Redux, Node.js and a couple more.